juliangut/slim-controller/README.md

 $container['\MyController'] = function($container) {
     $controller = new \MyController('customParameter');

-    // Register container into the controller
+    // Set container into the controller
     if ($controller instanceof Controller) {
         $controller->setContainer($container);
     }